sunnybhambhani/todayslearning/nc_tool_ping.md

 "ping" is a computer networking utility which is used to test whether a particular host is reachable across an IP network.

-It works by sending ICMP (Internet Control Message Protocol) echo request packets to the target host and listening for ICMP echo response packets back.
+It basiclaly works by sending ICMP (Internet Control Message Protocol) echo request packets to the target host and listens for ICMP echo response packets back.

+This is one of the most widely used utilities for resolving network problems.

 - To check if a website is up, you can use the command "ping DOMAIN_NAME".
 ```